Father Luis Barrios

 President, CEO, National Hispanic Council on Aging, Washington, D.C.

 Dr. Yanira Cruz is president and chief executive officer of the National Hispanic Council on Aging in Washington, D.C.
 She earned a Master’s degree and a Doctorate degree in public health with a specialty in global health from The George Washington University School of Public Health and Health Services.

-Husband of Brittany Maynard, California
+Husband of the late Brittany Maynard, California

 Dan Diaz is the husband of Brittany Maynard, who died in November 2014 from a brain tumor.
 The couple moved from California to Oregon, one of four states at that time that had authorized medical aid in dying so Brittany could get the prescription for aid-in-dying medication to ensure she would have a gentle dying process instead of an agonizing one.
 As a result of Brittany’s story, in 2015 legislators introduced bills to authorize medical aid in dying in California, 24 other states as well as Washington, D.C.
 Dan advocates for expanding the availability of end-of-life care options for terminally ill, mentally capable individuals.
 Dan’s efforts were instrumental in securing the passage of the End of Life Option Act in California, and his efforts to advance similar bills continue in other states across the country.

 Civil Rights Activist and cofounder of the United Farm Workers Union, California